 - Division II — smaller colleges and universities with less competitive programs.

-- Division III – colleges and universities that are more academically focused yet still offer academic opportunities.
+- Division III — colleges and universities that are more academically focused yet offer academic opportunities.

 How much is the average athletic scholarship worth?

-The NCAA awards more than $2.9 billion in athletics scholarships annually to more than 150,000 student-athletes.
+Annually, the NCAA awards more than $2.9 billion in athletic scholarships to over 150,000 student-athletes.

-Students could receive financial aid in the following forms:
+Students can receive financial aid in the following forms:

 The average athletic scholarship amount is around $17,142 per student.
 However, not every student receives this much.
-Most athletes are awarded around $5,000.
+Most athletes get around $5,000.

 What percentage of students receive athletic scholarships?

 Skilled athletes should consider having a backup plan when it comes to paying for college.
-Only around 2% of high school athletes are awarded some sort of an athletic scholarship.
+Only around 1.3% of high school athletes are awarded some sort of athletic scholarship.
 Compared to what percentage of students get scholarships in general, the number is very low.

 How many students receive a full ride athletic scholarship?

-If only around 2% of high school athletes receive a certain type of scholarship, then we can only assume that the number of athletes receiving a full ride is less than 1%.
-To be exact, 1.3% receive a full or partial scholarship according to statistics from the NCAA.
-If we look at academic scholarships vs athletic scholarships statistics, college applicants have a higher chance of receiving aid based on academic merit.
+If only around 1.3% of high school athletes receive a certain type of scholarship, we can assume that the number of athletes receiving a full ride is lower than 1%.
+If we look at academic scholarships vs. athletic scholarships statistics, we will see that college applicants have a higher chance of receiving aid based on academic merit.

 How to increase your chances of receiving an athletic scholarship?

 Having outstanding athletic performance is not the only deciding factor.
-While it can be considered the most important one, there are other ways to increase your chances of getting a scholarship.
+While it can be considered the most important one, there are other ways to increase your chances of getting a college sports scholarship.

 For instance, choosing the right sport can boost your chances of receiving financial aid.
 Some of the easiest sports scholarships to get are those aimed at track and field athletes.
-Playing a second sport also increases your chances significantly.
+However, playing a second sport also significantly increases your chances.

 Of course, maintaining a high GPA should be a top priority for high school students, as academic achievement is also taken into consideration.
-Committees need to select applicants with good grades, as there is a limit on the scholarships they can award.
+In addition, committees need to select applicants with good grades, as there is a limit on the scholarships they can award.

-According to scholarship statistics from 2018 regarding the amount of scholarships that schools can award, the maximum number is usually no more than 30 students per sport.
+According to scholarship stats regarding the number of scholarships schools can award, the maximum number is usually no more than 30 students per sport.

 What are your chances of getting a soccer scholarship?

-In the school year 2018-19, there are 493,631 male high school soccer players and 410,526 female high school soccer players.
-In the same school year, the number of male college soccer players is 40,233, and the number of female college soccer players stands at 39,520.
+In the school year 2019–20, there were 476,203 male high school soccer players and 408,807 female high school soccer players.
+In the same school year, the number of male college soccer players was 42,112, and the number of female college soccer players stood at 41,975.

 According to scholarship stats, soccer teams in Division I get around a dozen scholarships per year.
 The women’s team gets 14, and the men’s team gets 10 scholarships.

 However, these are the maximum scholarships allowed, so the number may be smaller if the school has budget limits.
-The percentage of male high school soccer players who compete the NCAA Division 1 level is only 1%.
+In fact, the percentage of male high school soccer players who compete at the NCAA Division 1 level is lower than 1%.

 What are the baseball scholarship stats?

-There are only around 5,400 scholarships for college baseball players.
+Only around 5,400 scholarships are granted to college baseball players.

-Division I schools have a limit of maximum 11.7 scholarships per year.
-These scholarships can be divided between a maximum number of 27 players.
-The players need to receive a minimum of 25% scholarship.
-Division II schools offer an even lower number of scholarships, with a limit of maximum nine scholarships per year.
+Division I schools have a limit of 11.7 scholarships per year.
+These scholarships can be divided among a maximum number of 27 players, and players need to receive a minimum of 25% of the scholarship.
+On the other hand, Division II schools offer an even lower number of scholarships, with an upper limit of nine scholarships per year.

 Getting a full ride baseball scholarship is very rare.
-Coaches usually divide the amount between their players, giving them a partial scholarship.
+Coaches usually divide the amount among their players, giving them a partial scholarship.

 What are the golf scholarship stats?

 Much like baseball, golf is an equivalency sport.
-This means that coaches split the amount of money intended for scholarships between players.
+This means that coaches split the amount of money intended for scholarships among players.
 Likewise, a full ride scholarship for a golf player is rare.

-If we look at statistics, scholarships in 2019 for golf players weren’t plentiful.
-Division I schools have a maximum limit of 4.5 scholarships for male players per team and a maximum limit of 6 scholarships for female players per team.
-There are 298 male teams with an average team size of 10 golf players and 266 female teams with an average team size of 8 golf players.
+If we look at statistics, scholarships for golf players weren’t plentiful.
+Division I schools’ maximum limit was 4.5 scholarships for male players per team and 6 scholarships for female players per team.
+There were 301 male teams with an average team size of 10 golf players and 270 female teams with an average team size of eight golf players.

 What are the volleyball scholarship statistics?

-In the school year 2018-19, there are 476,640 female high school volleyball players, and 66,908 male high school volleyball players.
-At college level, the number of female volleyball players is 27,582.
-The number of male college volleyball players is 3,192.
+In the school year 2019–20, there were 477,117 female high school volleyball players and 67,243 male high school volleyball players.
+At a college level, the number of female volleyball players was 28,796.
+On the other hand, the number of male college volleyball players was 3,929.

-Division I schools have a maximum limit of 12 scholarships for female players per team.
-The maximum limit of scholarships for male players per team is 4.5.
+Now, Division I schools have a maximum limit of 12 scholarships for female players per team.
+On the other hand, the maximum limit of scholarships for male players per team is 4.5.

-Volleyball is considered a headcount sport, so all of the student athletes will get a full ride scholarship.
+Volleyball is considered a headcount sport, so all the student-athletes will get a full ride scholarship.

 How many track scholarships are given each year?

-There are 287 male track and field teams, and 338 female track and field teams.
-The average team size is 34 players for the male teams, and 33 players for the female teams.
-Division I schools have a maximum limit of 12.6 scholarships for men, and 18 for women.
+There were 291 male track and field teams and 341 female track and field teams.
+Moreover, the average team size was 39 players for male teams and 40 players for female teams.
+Division I schools had a maximum limit of 12.6 scholarships for men and 18 for women.

 Does track offer full ride scholarships?

 Most track and field scholarships are partial.
-Coaches usually divide the amount of money available among players, in order to increase the number of top athletes in their team.
+Coaches usually divide the available amount of money among players to increase the number of top athletes in their team.

-Full ride track and field scholarships are considered to be very rare.
+Full ride track and field scholarships are considered very rare.
 The deciding factor for offering a scholarship is how big of an impact a potential scholarship candidate can have on the team.

-Most scholarships offered don’t cover the full costs of going to college.
-Less than 2% can actually cover all of the expenses incurred by going to college, while the rest of them have a fraction of the cost covered.
+Most scholarships don’t cover the full costs of going to college.
+Less than 2% actually cover all the expenses incurred by going to college, while the rest of them cover a certain percentage of the costs.

 What’s more, the competition for academic and athletic scholarships is fierce, and the requirements are strict.
-The percentage of students getting scholarships is small, and the percentage of students receiving enough financial aid is even smaller.
-Keeping in mind what percentage of students get scholarships, 2018 statistics show 45% of students graduated with student debt.
+As a result, the percentage of students getting scholarships is small, while the percentage of those receiving enough financial aid is even smaller.
+Considering how many students get scholarships, scholarship stats show that 45% of students graduated with a high average student loan debt.